paypal/cascade/Readme-Template.md

 ## http

-Base objects and traits for creating Spray HTTP resources:
+The `http` library has base objects and traits for creating Spray HTTP servers.
+Please see [the getting started guide](doc/HTTP_RESOURCE.md) for a quick introduction on how to build a HTTP server with `http`.
+For more details, read on.

+This library contains the following utilities:

 - `AbstractResource` is a starting point for HTTP resources.
 - `ResourceActor` provides an implementation of a basic HTTP request handling pipeline.